vinceskahan/v5wiki/weewx-on-OpenWrt-on-MT300N-\-Work-in-Progress.md

 # Run weeWX on OpenWRT on a travel router MT300N with Fine Offset WH1080 connected to the travel router

-This is a guide from Jul 2018 about running weeWX v3.8.0 on OpenWRT/Lede V17.01.4 on top of a a travel router [GL.iNET GL-MT300N-V2](https://www.gl-inet.com/products/gl-mt300n-v2/) which is a small pocket computer with less than 5W power consumption with a personal weather station Froggit WS1080SE which is identical with [Fine Offset WH1080](http://www.foshk.com/Weather_Professional/WH1080.html).
+This is a guide from Jul 2018 about running weeWX v3.8.0 on OpenWRT/Lede V17.01.4 on top of a a travel router [GL.iNET GL-MT300N-V2](https://www.gl-inet.com/products/gl-mt300n-v2/) which is a small pocket computer with less than 5W power consumption and a pricetag of less than 25,- EUR with a personal weather station Froggit WS1080SE which is identical with [Fine Offset WH1080](http://www.foshk.com/Weather_Professional/WH1080.html).

 The setup provides the following features:
 * reads out the weather data regularly (every 5 min in my case),